vimeo/psalm/docs/running_psalm/plugins/using_plugins.md

 ### Discovering plugins

-Plugins can be found on Packagist website: https://packagist.org/?type=psalm-plugin  or from CLI using `composer search -t psalm-plugin '.'`
+You can find a list of plugins on [Psalm’s own website](https://psalm.dev/plugins), and [also on Packagist](https://packagist.org/?type=psalm-plugin).
+Alternatively you can get a list via the CLI by typing `composer search -t psalm-plugin '.'`

 ### Installing plugins